 - If your scores ARE similar, go with the test you liked taking more.
 Maybe 1/30 students get similar scores on both tests.
 But they usually HATE one, and don’t mind the other.
 Stick with the one you don’t mind.

 You’ll end up getting a better grade by putting in the same amount of effort, just because you’ll be taking the test that’s more geared toward your learning and neural style.
-Well worth it!

 I usually recommend using an online, self-guided course and supplementing the course with one-on-one tutoring if you need some fine tuning.

-By Anthony-James Green is a renowned SAT and ACT tutor with over 10,000 hours of experience teaching college entrance tests, crafting curriculum, and training other tutors to teach their own students.
-He is also founder ofTestPrepAuthority.com.
+By Anthony-James Green, an SAT and ACT tutor with over 10,000 hours of experience teaching college entrance tests, crafting curriculum, and training other tutors to teach their own students.
+He is also founder of Green Test Prep.